KLEOS Issue 5, 2022 is coming soon!

-The fourth Kleos issue is out!
-As always we are proud to present the work of starting scholars of (r)MA, PhD, and even BAlevel.
+The fifth Kleos issue is on its way!
+As always we are proud to present the work of starting scholars of (r)MA or PhD-level.

 The papers included in the issue cover a wide range of subjects.
 Below, we present you the authors and their papers one by one.
 Once we publish Issue 5, all the papers will be accessible here as well.

 Previous Issues of Kleos can be found on our Previous Issues page.

 NARRATIVITY IN OLYMPIODORUS’ COMMENTARY ON PLATO’S FIRST ALCIBIADES

 By Cagla Umsu-Seifert

 This article discusses the philosophical approach of the Neoplatonic commentator Olympiodorus from a narratological perspective.
 In this commentary, Olympiodorus emphasizes the superiority of philosophical knowledge.
 Umsu shows that a narratological approach provides an understanding of Olympiodorus exegetical method: he interacts with his narratees through the Platonic dialogue, in which an important role is reserved for stories dealing with Plato himself.

 Cagla Umsu-Seifert has studied Classics in Istanbul, Berlin and Munich.
 She completed her PhD in Greek Philology at LMU Munich in 2021 with a thesis on Olympiodorus’ Commentary on Alcibiades.
 She researches on late-antique philosophy and literature, with a focus on the reception of Plato and literary strategies in Neoplatonic commentaries.
 She currently works as a lecturer at the Department of Greek Philology at LMU Munich.